dfsp-spirit/wal/README.md

 ## References

 Documentation seems sparse.
-I did not find an official spec but some info is here:
+I did not find an official spec so I used the Quake 2 source.
+Relevant files are:

-* [Fileformats Wiki on WAL format](http://fileformats.archiveteam.org/wiki/Quake_2_Texture): Contains links to [Quake 2 source code on GitHub}(https://github.com/id-Software/Quake-2/blob/master/ref_soft/r_image.c) with WAL reading functions
+* [r_image.c](https://github.com/id-Software/Quake-2/blob/master/ref_soft/r_image.c) with WAL reading function `R_LoadWal`
+* To understand the latter, you will need to have a look at the `miptex_t` struct in [qcommon/qfiles.h](https://github.com/id-Software/Quake-2/blob/master/qcommon/qfiles.h)